GeorginaCarlisle/inspiring-young-writers/README.md

 [Drawio](https://www.drawio.com) - Used to visually plan out the structure of the platform and how the user will be able to move through it.

 [LucidChart](https://www.lucidchart.com/pages/) - Used to plan the models to be included in the database and how they connect together.

+[Balsamiq](https://balsamiq.com) - Used to create wireframes showing the skeleton plane of the design phase.

 [Return to contents list](#contents)